pbanaszkiewicz/pbanaszkiewicz.github.com/content/2013-08-24-sublime-text-3-for-python-development.rst

 Very popular and quite easy for basic application.
 There's also some payable `SublimeGit`_ plugin I haven't tried out yet.
 (It seems nice, though!)

+**Update 30.08.2013:** I switched to `SublimeGit`_ plugin.
+It's very similar to vim's fugitive, so I'm already feeling good about it.
+Definitely well spent money on an alternative to `Git`_.

 `GitGutter`_
 ************